ginawelsh/muster-language/README.md

 # muster-language
-A personal programming language project - the Muster language
+A personal programming language project - the Muster language.